Ayusi-Peter2/PERSONAL-PORTFOLIO/README.md

 # Personal Portfolio

-This is a straightforward portfolio project that I developed in October 2022 around the end of phase 2 of my bootcamp at Moringa School to show that I understand react.
+This is a straightforward portfolio project that I developed in October 2022 around the end of phase 2 of my bootcamp at Moringa School to my understanding of react.

 ## Description